Varicose Veins

 · Ignore your symptoms.
 Pulmonary embolism is an extremely dangerous condition, and DVT must be taken seriously in order to avoid blood clots migrating.

-At Metro Vein Centers, we treat all forms of vein disease - from cosmetic spider veins to more serious deep vein thrombosis.
+At Metro Vein Centers, we treat all forms of vein disease - from cosmetic spider veins to varicose veins.
 If you are concerned about your symptoms or are curious about the health of your veins, our board-certified vein doctors are here to help!
-We accept over 200 insurance plans, and over 97% of our vein treatments are covered by insurance!
+We accept more than 200 insurance plans, and over 97% of our vein treatments are covered by insurance!
 We’ll work with you to make sure your treatments are covered.
-Our goal is to deliver the highest quality, customized care to all of our patients.
-We treat your unique symptoms with state-of-the-art technology and offer minimally invasive procedures to ensure your health and comfort come first.
+Our goal is to deliver the highest quality, customized care to all our patients.
+We treat your unique symptoms with state-of-the-art technology and offer minimally invasive procedures to ensure that your health and comfort come first.

-We look forward to seeing you in one of our New York, New Jersey, Michigan, Connecticut,and Texas vein clinics!
+We look forward to seeing you in one of our New York, New Jersey, Michigan, Connecticut, Pennsylvania, Arizona, and Texas vein clinics!

 Trusted insight from the nationally accredited, board-certified vein doctors at Metro Vein Centers.